Eagle Academy for Young Men of Newark

 Reach 40 Black Men Speak on Living, Leading, and Succeeding

-Ben Jealous and Trabian Shorters / Foreword by: Russell Simmons
+Edited by: Ben Jealous and Trabian Shorters / Foreword by: Russell Simmons

 In this timely and important collection of personal essays, black men from all walks of life share their inspiring stories and ultimately how each, in his own way, became a source of hope for his community and country.